 Associate Level

 A CIRTL Associate can describe and recognize the value of the CIRTL Core Ideas.
-Participation at this level involves participating in workshop, seminars, and classes to learn about existing knowledge around issues in teaching and learning within a discipline or more broadly.
+Participation at this level involves participating in workshops, seminars, and classes to increase understanding of evidence-based and reflective teaching practices.
 The Associate Level can be completed in as little as one semester or workshops can be taken over the course of several semesters.

 To achieve Associate Level:

-• Participate in a minimum of 5 CIRTL activities or programs.
-These 5 activities may include local as well as CIRTL network activities but at least one activity must be local.
+Participate in a minimum of 5 CIRTL activities or programs.
+These 5 activities may include Center for Teaching workshops and CIRTL network activities, but at least one must be offered locally.

 OR